Good Morning, 12s.

 Russell Wilson NFL FLAG Football League

-Sign up now for Russell Wilson's official NFL Flag fall league!
-Participants will receive a one-of-a kind flag football experience, access to premier playing facilities, Seahawks and NFL gear and apparel, and exclusive training tips from Russell Wilson.
-Registration deadline is Sunday, August 1st!
+Sign up now for Russell Wilson's official NFL Flag spring league!
+Participants will receive a one-of-a kind flag football experience, access to premier playing facilities, Seahawks and NFL gear / apparel, and exclusive training tips from Russell Wilson.
+Registration deadline is Thursday, March 31 or when full!

 Big Week For Madden Streams